-If you are struggling with hormone imbalances, fertility issues or just would like a baseline understanding of how your hormones are doing, you are in the right place!
+If you are struggling with hormone imbalances, fertility issues or just would like a baseline understanding of how your hormones are doing or are confused about hormone testing, you are in the right place!

 There are three types of testing: Blood Serum, Saliva and Dried Urine.